szjiozi/HPML_Project/README.md

 3. **Student models (0.5B) are viable alternatives** to teacher models (3B):
    - Suitable for resource-constrained deployments
    - Maintain competitive performance on long-context RAG tasks

+4. **PEFT may not be the best option for long text training for small models**
+   - Both LoRA and QLoRA exhibit higher peak VRAM than full fine-tuning when training on long-context inputs.
+   - Their training throughput is also consistently lower.
+   - These findings suggest that in long-sequence settings, where activation memory dominates, the additional computation paths in LoRA and the dequantization overhead in QLoRA can outweigh their parameter-level memory savings.
+   - These findings are consistent with observations in the recent PEFT literature [ACTIVATIONS ARE NOT CHEAP FOR LORA, WEIGHTS ARE](https://openreview.net/pdf?id=3ylNuZXtMg)

 ### Recommendations